 - Fry both sides until golden brown.
 If you are finding it hard to turn the puff puff while frying you can just press down the balls a little bit with your frying spoon before turning it.

-- Remove from heat and enjoy while still hot or warm.
+- Remove from heat.
+Drain on a paper towel and enjoy while still hot or warm.

 - Though adding Nutmeg to this recipe is very optional.
 I really like the subtle flavor it gives the Puff puff so it's advisable you add it.